Kodiak bear – an island giant

 Contact with people

-They try to keep distance to people.
+They try to keep distance from people.
 The problem occurs when the animal is surprised, attacked or when it approaches the city too close to finding food.
 It is best to avoid situations in which Kodiak bear will feel threatened.

 So far, only two deaths of a Kodiak bear have been recorded.
 This took place in 1921 and 1999.
 Both incidents concerned hunting hunters.
 On average, once every two years, a man is wounded by a Kodiak bear.